mataiodoxion/mataiodoxion_2026/_posts/2025-09-10-common-problems-setup_IPYNB_2_.md

 ## Running a Custom Site

 I didn't want to use the given templates because they were really bloated and the load times were abysmal.
 I figured I could just build my own from a different Jekyll theme and only pull what I needed (which would require a bit tinkering because they aren't so compatible).
+I ended up using [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/) with a dark theme.
+The notebooks tended to be incompatible with their front matters, but I fixed those by removing a few fields.

+Needless to say, I had to do a bunch of tinkering to get my site (mainly with having the blog pages display wider and without my author profile which was not necessary).
+But, everything's been working nicely and it's quite literally 3x as fast.
+I also implemented my own Makefile with a method to refresh notebooks which I made an issue on [here](https://github.com/mataiodoxion/lxd-apis/issues/2).